 We need to configure the disk(s) to be identical with the one(s) from the first VM.
-Set the Sharing option to Multi-writer, and the Virtual Device Node to SCSI controller 1 on ID 1:0.
+Set the the Virtual Device Node to SCSI controller 1 on ID 1:0.
 Off course, the next virtual disk that you add will be on SCSI ID 1:1, the third one on SCSI ID 1:2, and so on, but they need to be the same as the first VM that you configured.

 Once you’re done with this, go ahead and build the Windows Failover Cluster.
 During the Validate a Configuration Wizard you might get a warning about the SCSI 3 persistent reservation.
 This is because your storage is not configured or does not support SCSI 3 persistent reservation.
 The only way to get rid of the warning is to re-configure your storage with the mentioned feature.

 Test Disk 0 does not support SCSI-3 Persistent Reservations commands needed by clustered storage pools that use the Storage Spaces subsystem.
 Some storage devices require specific firmware versions or settings to function properly with failover clusters.
 Contact your storage administrator or storage vendor for help with configuring the storage to function properly with failover clusters that use Storage Spaces.

 1.4 Creating VMware affinity rule for the clustered Windows Virtual Machines

 We are almost done.
 The only thing left is to create an affinity rule so our VMs participating in the Windows Failover Cluster will be kept together, on the same ESXi host -for those that have a VMware Cluster-.